JulianLichtenfeld245/Boid-Simulation/README.md

 #Classes
-JULIAN Boid: Vector position, Vector velocity methods change above values based on boids array from check proximity set (set or list or nearby boids not including self boid)
+JULIAN Boid: Vector position, Vector velocity methods change above values based on boids array from nearbyBoids set (set or list or nearby boids not including self boid)
     methods: separationRule, alignmentRule, cohesionRule, proximityBoids Each boid represented by a jpeg, has center position, use StdDraw.picutre